ghaniam/real-estate-analytics/README.md

 | `RealEstateAnalytics.Console` | Interactive console entry point |
 | `RealEstateAnalytics.DataProvider.Tests` | Unit tests for the data provider layer |

-## Rationale
+## Approaches Rationale

 ### Model
-- Response parsed from Partner API are assumed that they might contain null value (example: `MakelaarId` might be null)
+- Response parsed from Partner API are assumed that they might contain null value (example: `MakelaarId` might be null).
 - Residential object identifier uses the property `Id` from Partner API response to indicate the uniqueness of the object.

 ### Paging